 Each day of the week offers a menu aimed at a different aspect of meal planning.

-There's a family meal, a kids' menu, a heat-and-eat meal that recycles leftovers, a budget meal that employs a cost-cutting strategy, a meatless or "less meat" dish, an express meal that requires little or no preparation, and an entertaining meal that's quick.
+There's a family meal, a kids' menu, a heat-and-eat meal that recycles leftovers, a budget meal, a meatless or "less meat" dish, an express meal, and an entertaining menu.

 SUNDAY / Family

 Prepare Rosemary Lemon Steak for today's family feast.

 Serve with corn-on-the-cob.
 Add fresh green beans tossed in minced garlic and a little olive oil and, of course, dinner rolls.